Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

 If an investor has stocks that are part of an industry, and they believe that industry is experiencing a bubble, they will have to think about when they should stop investing in those companies.
 Dropping the companies too early means losing out on potential gains from the rest of the bubble, while waiting too long means risking a financial loss because the stock prices of those companies begins to crash.

-This Hub is for educational purposes only.
+This article is for educational purposes only.
 Before buying or selling stocks or bonds, consult your financial adviser or stock broker.
+Remember - stocks don't always go up in value!